 projects,

-files and program optimisations.
+.pbdfiles and program optimisations.
 For .Net Framework, this came before VS 2013, but what’s new now is that it’s available for C++ and JavaScript as well.
-To enable or disableJust My Code
+To enable or disableJust My Code, openDebug->Options and Settings->Generaland change the value ofEnable Just My Code.

 - Peek a definition It’s now possible to open up a